© 2025 All Rights reserved WUSF

 Map of red tide

-A report issued Wednesday by state environmental officials shows low concentrations of the marine toxin at four locations in St. Petersburg and around the Sunshine Skyway Bridge.
+A report issued Wednesday by state environmental officials shows low concentrations of the marine toxin at four locations in St. Petersburg and around the Sunshine Skyway bridge.

-Those locations are at The Pier and Bayboro Harbor in downtown; Lassing Park, just south of downtown; and Maximo Park.
+Those locations are The Pier and Bayboro Harbor in downtown; Lassing Park, just south of downtown; and Maximo Park.

 Fish kills and respiratory irritation believed to come from red tide were reported over the past week along the Sarasota County beaches.